 This grading scale is not set entirely in stone.
-I may curve the class at the very end of the course.
+I may curve the class at the very end of the course, and letter grades will be determined by a curve at the instructor's discretion.
 It depends on how the entire class performs, but the above scale will be a good indication of how you are doing in the course.